SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 Servers that violate these rules may be temporarily or permanently banned.

+## Monetization

+Starting on May 28th warnings will begin getting sent out for breaking this rule, and it will take full effect on June 11th.

+Hosts are allowed to sell permanent benefits and monthly subscriptions.
+Consumable microtransactions are **not** allowed.

+Examples of allowed monetization:
+- Accepting donations.
+- Selling permanent or monthly subscription access to play on the server(s).
+- Selling ranks, kits, unlocks, benefits, etc. available permanently or for the duration of the monthly subscription.
+Timers or cooldowns are fine.
+- Selling cosmetics like custom skins, name tags, chat colors, etc. available permanently or for the duration of the monthly subscription.

+Examples of banned monetization:
+- Selling in-game items like weapons, ammunition, supplies, bases, etc.
+- Selling in-game vehicles.
+- Selling experience points.
+- Selling currency.
+- Selling ranks, kits, unlocks, benefits, etc. which stack with themselves as a loophole.
+- Selling unbans.

 ## Online Conduct

 View the Steam rules and guidelines here: https://support.steampowered.com/kb_article.php?ref=4045-USHJ-3810